-To highlight the necessity of securing your digital life should be news story accounts of security breaches at Sony, Booz Allen Hamilton, Fox News, Apple, and other companies.
-These stories have exposed how insecure these major websites and companies, to which consumers like you entrust their personal information.
+To highlight the necessity of securing your digital life should be news story accounts of security breaches at Abbot Labs, IBM, Sony, Booz Allen Hamilton, Fox News, NBC, New York Times, Apple, Microsoft, Facebook, Twitter, Linked in and hundreds of other companies.
+These stories have exposed how insecure or unprepared these major websites and companies, to which consumers like you and I entrust their personal information really are.
 While we expect some level of security at corporation, ultimately, your security is your responsibility.
-Unfortunately one of the side effects of this is that these stories have exposed.
+Unfortunately one of the side effects of this is that these stories have exposed, is just how helpless we can be.
 Close examination of a sample set of 40,00 username and passwords out of a sample size of over a million have revealed some interesting results.

 Some analysis results: